On a diffuse interface model for incompressible viscoelastic two-phase flows: Introduction

 \section{Introduction}

-In this article we study a so-called \textit{diffuse interface model} (also called \textit{phase field model}) for two incompressible, viscoelastic fluids of different mass densities, viscosities and shear moduli.
+In this article, we study a so-called \textit{diffuse interface model} (also called \textit{phase field model}) for two incompressible, viscoelastic fluids of different mass densities, viscosities and shear moduli.
 In the model, a partial mixing of the macroscopically immiscible fluids is considered and elastic effects are taken into account.

 This model is quite new and was developed recently in Mokbel--Abels--Aland \cite{MAA2018}, where they proposed a novel phase-field model for a fluid-structure interaction problem to handle very large deformations as well as topology changes like the contact of a solid to a wall.
-Under certain assumptions on the system parameters, the model is advanced to describe a thermodynamically consistent, frame indifferent, incompressible two-phase flow with viscoelasticity of Oldroyd-B type.
+Under certain assumptions on the system parameters, the model is {capable of describing} a thermodynamically consistent, frame indifferent, incompressible two-phase flow with viscoelasticity of Oldroyd-B type.

 Let $ T > 0 $, $ Q_T \coloneqq \Omega \times (0,T) $ with $ \Omega \subset \bbr^d $, $d\in\{2,3\}$, a sufficiently smooth bounded domain and~$ {S_T \coloneqq \partial \Omega \times (0,T) }$.
 We consider the following system of Oldroyd-B/Cahn--Hilliard type: